kdave/btrfs-progs/tests/README.md

   `xfs_io` that's conveniently used in fstests but we'd require `xfsprogs`, so use `dd` instead
-* throw away (redirect to */dev/null*) output of commands unless it's justified (ie. really too much text, unnecessary slowdown) -- the test output log is regenerated all the time and we need to be able to analyze test failures or just observe how the tests progress
+* throw away (redirect to */dev/null*) output of commands unless it's justified (i.e. really too much text, unnecessary slowdown) -- the test output log is regenerated all the time and we need to be able to analyze test failures or just observe how the tests progress
-* cleanup after failed test -- the testsuite stops on first failure and the developer can eg. access the environment that the test created and do further debugging
+* cleanup after failed test -- the testsuite stops on first failure and the developer can e.g. access the environment that the test created and do further debugging
   * this might change in the future so the tests cover as much as possible, but this would require to enhance all tests with a cleanup phase